wplib/better-wp-config/README.md

 ### 3. Managed host's configuration solutions are poorly designed and incompatible

-Adding insult to injury each WordPress managed host &mdash; such as [Pantheon](https://pantheon.io/) and [WPEngine](https://wpengine.com/) &mdash each roll their own arbitrarily-incompatible configuration solutions to support their own managed WordPress offering.
+Adding insult to injury each WordPress managed host &mdash; such as [Pantheon](https://pantheon.io/) and [WPEngine](https://wpengine.com/) &mdash; each roll their own arbitrarily-incompatible configuration solutions to support their own managed WordPress offering.

 Here is how various WordPress managed webhosts handle and/or limit you with `wp-config.php`.